categories

 Untitled design (7)

-The most common solution to this problem is suggested by the big bois Apple and Adobe.
+The most common solution to this problem is suggested by the big boys, Apple and Adobe.

 What you have to do is:

-• Open applications folder in your M1 mac
+• Open the applications folder in your M1 Mac

 • Choose the app of your choice.

-We hope that you were able to make your extensions work with one of these solutions.
+We hope you were able to make your extensions work with one of these solutions.

 You may also like: